Paddy Nixon

-From July 2015 to January 2021, he was Vice-Chancellor and President of Ulster University and on the board of Universities UK, chair of Universities Ireland and was on the Northern Ireland Council of the Confederation of British Industry.
+From July 2015 to February 2020, Nixon was Vice-Chancellor and President of Ulster University and on the board of Universities UK, chair of Universities Ireland and was on the Northern Ireland Council of the Confederation of British Industry.
 Prior to that he was Deputy Vice-Chancellor (Research) at the University of Tasmania.

 Background

-Nixon is originally from Liverpool in the United Kingdom.
+Nixon is originally from Liverpool in England.
 He attended St. Anselm's College, obtained a B.Sc.
-(Hons) in Computer Science from University of Liverpool, a Ph.D. in Computer Engineering from University of Sheffield and M.A. from Trinity College Dublin.
-He is an elected Fellow of the British Computer Society, the Royal Society of Arts, and the Royal Society of New South Wales.
+(Hons) in computer science from University of Liverpool, a Ph.D. in computer engineering from University of Sheffield and M.A. from Trinity College Dublin.
+He is an elected Fellow of the British Computer Society, the Royal Society of Arts and the Royal Society of New South Wales.

 Career

 Research and teaching

-He has held academic positions at Trinity College Dublin, University of Strathclyde, and University College Dublin.
+Nixon has held academic positions at Trinity College Dublin, University of Strathclyde, and University College Dublin.
 While at Trinity College he was Warden of Trinity Hall, Dublin.

-Nixon's research specialism is large-scale distributed systems with a particular focus on software infrastructure including pervasive systems, sensor systems, middleware, web services, trust, and privacy.
-Nixon has published over 220 publications and he has edited 9 books.
+His research specialism is large-scale distributed systems with a particular focus on software infrastructure including pervasive systems, sensor systems, middleware, web services, trust, and privacy.
+Nixon has published over 220 publications and edited 9 books.